Fort Worth Termite Control

 How To Identify Termites & Their Damage

 The first layer in effective termite control is termite identification.
 When you see termites in or around your home, you must recognize them if you hope to protect your property.
-You must also know how to identify termites when looking for warning signs, which we recommend doing at least once a year if you don't have professional termite inspections or termite control measures installed around your home.
+You also need to know how to identify termites when looking for warning signs, which we recommend doing at least once a year if you don't have professional termite inspections or termite control measures installed around your home.

 Recognizing termites is only part of the challenge; understanding their lifecycle and behavior can further enhance your ability to spot signs of termites early.
 Termites operate in colonies with distinct roles assigned to workers, soldiers, and reproductive swarmers, making them highly organized invaders.
 As subterranean termites create extensive tunnel systems underground, detecting even a single termite can indicate a larger underlying issue.
 In contrast, drywood termites live and feed within the wood they infest, often going undetected until significant damage has been done.
 Familiarity with these patterns aids in more effective monitoring and prevention of termite infestations.

-- A Worker Termite: About 1/8 of an inch in length.
-It is pale to yellowish in coloration and looks like a fat ant.
+- A worker termite: About 1/8 of an inch in length.
+It is pale to yellowish in color and looks like a fat ant.
 The fat appearance is because termites don't have a noticeable pinch between the thorax and abdomen like ants do.

 Why & How Termites Infest & Destroy Homes